 Five to Seven days for Work Orders that do not require Board approval.

 Three to Four weeks for Work Orders that require Board approval.

-Emergency purchases will be processed within the hour after proper documentation and authorization are obtained.
+Emergency purchases will be processed by the Purchasing and Contracts Division within the hour after proper documentation and authorization are obtained.